MHM-Rajpoot/The-C-plus-plus/README.md

 ## Lecture Videos
 For detailed lectures on these topics, please visit our YouTube channel: [YouTube](https://www.youtube.com/playlist?list=PLR_RicuGLyLeX9xwczz7XQQAl9BTLHfbN)

 Feel free to explore the content, watch the lectures, and enhance your understanding of these fundamental programming concepts, best practices, data structures, and algorithms.
 Happy learning!

 **Disclaimer**: This content is for nonprofit educational purposes only.

+## Reference Books
+- "Object-Oriented Programming in C++, Fourth Edition" by Robert Lafore
+- "C++ Programming: An Object-Oriented Approach" by Behrouz A. Forouzan and Richard F. Gilberg